Generic Name: hydroxocobalamin (injection) (hye DROX o koe BAL a min)

 dangerously high blood pressure (severe headache, blurred vision, buzzing in your ears, anxiety, confusion, chest pain, shortness of breath, uneven heartbeats, seizure).

-red coloring of your urine (may last up to 5 weeks);
+red coloring of your urine (may last 2 to 5 weeks); or

 pain, swelling, or irritation of your skin where the injection was given.